eliharoun/social-media-aggregator/README.md

 ## 📖 Usage Guide

 ### 1. Add Creators
-Navigate to the **Creators** tab and add your favorite TikTok creators by username.
+Navigate to the **Creators** tab and add your favorite creators:
+- **TikTok**: Add by username (e.g., `@creator123`)
+- **YouTube**: Add by channel username with @ symbol (e.g., `@channelname`)

 ### 2. Refresh Content
-Go to the **Dashboard** and click the refresh button to fetch the latest content.
+Go to the **Dashboard** and click the refresh button to fetch the latest content from all platforms.

 ### 3. AI Processing
-The app automatically:
+The app automatically processes content with:
-- Generates transcripts from videos
-- Creates intelligent summaries
-- Extracts key points and topics
+- **4-Tier Transcript Generation**: Native captions → Supadata AI (3 fallback keys)
-- Analyzes sentiment
+- **Intelligent Summaries**: Key points, sentiment analysis, and topic extraction
+- **Dynamic Timeout Handling**: 12-20 seconds for long-form YouTube content
+- **Parallel Processing**: 3x faster AI operations

 ### 4. Organize Content
-Use the collapsible filter controls to:
+Use the mobile-optimized horizontal scrollable filters to:
-- Filter by platform
+- Filter by platform (TikTok, YouTube)
 - Sort by date or engagement
 - Hide already-read content
+- Platform-specific sorting options

 ### 5. Manage Account
 In the **Account** tab:
 - Update your profile information
+- Configure platform-specific settings
 - Change your password
 - Sign out or delete account